jdx/mise/environments.md

 source ./script.sh
 ```

-The shebang will be ignored.
-It may be possible to use different types of scripts,
+The shebang will be **ignored**.
-or binaries that are not scripts at all.
 See [#1448](https://github.com/jdx/mise/issues/1448)
-for a potential solution.
+for a potential alternative that would work with binaries or other script languages.
 :::

 ## Multiple `env._` Directives